Sunday, February 27, 2022

 I recognize that it's appropriate to find satisfaction in my family, and to be immensely grateful and joyful for them - not so much because they represent a "job well done" overall (thus far), but above all because I love them

 Love is a gift and a mystery that calls forth much human effort - much work, responsiveness, attention, cultivation, openness, and vulnerability - but it’s never reduced to something we “produce” and “control.”
 Love is personal and interpersonal.
-Human love is always a gift, a source of wonder, a vocation, a sign of the transcendent Mystery for whom we were all made.
+Human love is always a gift, a source of wonder, a vocation, a sign of the transcendent Mystery for whom we are all made.

 Most of my kids have grown up during the course of this blog, and I have begun to grow "old."
 The relationships are still real, personal, and woven-together, flawed, and "complicated" in ways that only family relationships can be.
 Still, their modality has changed (and continues to change).
 It used to be noisy around this house.
 Now it has become much quieter ... except when Maria is here!😉 Perhaps, in the future, it will be noisy again (at least sometimes) with the rumble-tumble of numerous grandchildren - siblings and cousins - running all over the place.